BrianHenryIE/bh-wp-autologin-urls/README.md

 ## TODO

-* Regex for URLs with trailing brackets e.g. "(https://example.org)"
 * Remove the autologin URL parameter in the browser location bar on success
 * Verify i18n is applied everywhere __()
 * Delete all passwords button in admin UI
-* Regex subject filters should be verified with `preg_match()` before saving
 * Error messages on settings page validation failures
-* Sanitize out regex pattern that would entirely disable the plugin
 * Client-side settings page validation
 * Test adding an autologin code to a URL which already has one overwrites the old one (and leaves only the one).
 * ~~The Newsletter Plugin integration~~ – and any plugin that doesn't use wp_mail